 There are many types of heirloom yogurt that culture at room temperature.
 These mesophilic yogurt cultures are WAY easier to make than heat set yogurt.

 The final yogurt isn’t exactly like store-bought yogurt.
 It’s a bit like comparing an heirloom tomato with store-bought beefsteak tomato; they are both good, but they aren’t exactly the same.

 Store-bought versus heirloom yogurt

 Store-bought yogurts are usually quite similar.
 While some of them might be strawberry flavored and others are French vanilla… they share the same types of culture.

 Here are a few differences between store-bought and heirloom yogurt:

 - Culture: Typical store-bought yogurts are a mix of bacterial strains.
-They always contain L. acidophilus plus a few other strains of Lactobacillus and Bifidobacterium.
+They almost always contain L. acidophilus plus a few other strains of Lactobacillus and Bifidobacterium.
 Heirloom yogurts contain a mix of different bacterial strains and often include strains of yeast.

 - Temperature: Store-bought yogurts are thermophilic, so you need to keep the milk warm in order to culture them.
 These heirloom yogurts are all mesophilic and will set at room temperature.

 - Flavor: The flavor of store-bought yogurt can be mild or strong, depending on how long it was cultured.
 Often thickeners are added to improve the consistency without creating a stronger flavored yogurt.
-Mesophilic yogurts all have different flavors and consistencies.
+Mesophilic yogurts all have different flavors and consistencies, depending on the variety.

 - Filmjolk: a thick, mild, and cheesy yogurt from Nordic countries.

 - Kefir: milk kefir is similar to matsoni, with a stronger, sour flavor.
 It is cultured from grains that are formed by a symbiotic culture of bacteria and yeast.
 It is also from the Caucasus.

 - Viili: a gelatinous and ropey product that has a sweet flavor.
 It comes from Scandinavia.